ND Filter Tips - How to use ND filters

 Using an ND filter can lead to some really nice, natural and smooth movement.
-To get the most out of an ND filter, we need to be thoughtful and careful about how the camera is set up.
+To get the most out of your ND filter and pick the best ND filter for your video, we first need to be thoughtful and careful about how the camera is set up.

-Other than protect the lens, ND Filters help us do 2 things:
+Other than protect the lens, ND filters help us do 2 main things while filming video:

 - Reduce the jello effect caused by vibrations and a rolling shutter